What to Expect from a Web Application Penetration Test

 This concept applies to the web environment; in this case, the targeted system is the web application, and the evaluation is performed in the context of the website and its associated services, rather than the infrastructure in which it is hosted.

-As for SQL Injection (SQLi) vulnerabilities, the increase was of an astonishing 535.12%, jumping from 94 in 2016 to 503 in 2017 (Figure 3).
+As for SQL Injection (SQLi) vulnerabilities, the increase is stark, growing from just 85 in 2016 to 3,944 in 2025 (Figure 3):

 Both Cross-Site Scripting and SQL Injection vulnerabilities have been sensationally exploited in malicious attacks.
 In 2014, Twitter had to shut down their TweetDeck service as attackers discovered a Cross-Site Scripting vulnerability that left millions of user accounts open for a hijack.